eshwen/SVJ_production/README.md

 - Fix Python environment issues.
 Need to be able to `cmsenv`, and run `cmsDriver.py` and `cmsRun`.
 - Finish writing Python version of scripts and tidy up.
 - Sometimes there are issues when hadding the component miniAODs.
 Need to fix that.
+- Port hard scatter/matrix element calculations to MadGraph, and then shower with Pythia.